techidaily/site-games-able/source/_posts/the-easy-peasy-guide-to-renaming-yourself-on-riot-games.md

 To do that, follow the steps below:

-1. Head over to[account.riotgames.com](https://account.riotgames.com) and enter your account credentials to sign in.
+1. Head over to [account.riotgames.com](https://account.riotgames.com) and enter your account credentials to sign in.
 2. On the Riot Account Management page, edit the**RIOT ID** and**TAGLINE** fields to change your display name and ID.
 3. Finally, click on**Save Changes** to proceed.